Outlet devices • Splash control • Aerosols • Maintenance

 Laminar stream

-A laminar device straightens the flow into parallel layers with no intentional air induction.
+A laminar device straightens flow into parallel layers with no intentional air induction.
 The stream is typically clear, glass-like, and often preferred where reduced spray and aerosols are a concern.

 Spray or multi-stream patterns for very low flows